CumulusNetworks/docs/content/cumulus-linux-55/System-Configuration/Date-and-Time/SyncE.md

 Basic SyncE configuration requires you:
 - Enable SyncE on the switch.
-- Configure SyncE on at least one interface or bond so that the interface is a timing source that passes to the selection algorithm.
+- Configure SyncE on at least one interface so that the interface is a timing source that passes to the selection algorithm.

 The basic configuration shown below uses the default SyncE settings:
 <!-- - The {{<link url="#ql-for-the-switch" text="QL">}} for the switch is set to `option 1`, which includes PRC, SSU-A, SSU-B, SEC and DNU.-->